microsoft/vcpkg-docs/vcpkg/users/platforms/xbox.md

 # Xbox

 > [!NOTE]
-> Xbox is not tested as part of vcpkg repository's CI process, so regressions can occur as part of library updates.
-PRs improving support are welcome!
+> Xbox is not tested as part of vcpkg repository's continuous integration process, so regressions can occur as part of library updates.

 ## Xbox community triplets